Back To Search Results

 Etiology

 Infestation with Pthirus pubis occurs mainly through sexual intercourse or during interactions between an infested parent and their child.
-Transmission of Pthirus pubis to eyelashes may be manual from the infested body hair or during sexual contact.
-Indirect transmission through clothes or towels contaminated with nits is less frequent and is denied by some authors.
-Phthiriasis palpebrarum rarely can be misdiagnosed as blepharoconjunctivitis.[11]
-Huo et al. reported the first case of Phthirus pubis and Demodex of the eyelids in a 48-year-old female.[12]
-Biler et al. reported a case of uniocular phthiriasis palpebrarum infestation in a young child undergoing amblyopia treatment with occlusion therapy.[13]
+Transmission of Pthirus pubis to the eyelashes may be manual from the infested body hair or during sexual contact.
+Indirect transmission through clothes or towels contaminated with nits is less frequent and denied by some authors.
+In rare cases, phthiriasis palpebrarum may be misdiagnosed as blepharoconjunctivitis.[14]
+Huo et al reported the first case of Phthirus pubis and Demodex of the eyelids in a 48-year-old woman.[15]
+Biler et al reported a case of uniocular phthiriasis palpebrarum infestation in a young child undergoing amblyopia treatment with occlusion therapy.[16]

 Epidemiology